 - No mark is awarded or deducted if a question is left unanswered

 - Candidates should be aware that no mark will be awarded for any answer that is partially erased, smudged, or a double response to a question.
 In these circumstances the Faculty cannot safely interpret the candidate’s intentions.

 The pass mark in the MCQ examination will be assessed relative to an external standard set by the examiners.
 Raw marks may be adjusted (scaled) to preserve a common standard between examinations.

-Some sample MCQs are given for information in Annex 3.
+Some sample MCQs are given for information at the end of this page.